Selling a house in divorce in Milwaukee adds to the often stressful, frustrating experience of even the best divorces.

 Under the best scenario, the couple has built up equity in the property and both want to sell.

-In this case, the process of selling a house in divorce in is relatively straightforward.
+In this case, the process of selling a house in a divorce is relatively straightforward.

 Divorcing couples who are selling a house in divorce in Milwaukee need to agree on a listing price for the property.
 They also must agree on a schedule for showing the home and determine who is going to pay what costs involved with the sale.